 To kick off a six-part series on How to Confidently Ask for a Pay Raise, let’s start with this self assessment.
-It’s an excerpt from The Essential Pay Raise Workbook for Women, which you can purchase or download a free chapter when you sign up for my updates.
+It’s an excerpt from The Essential Pay Raise Workbook for Women, which you can purchase or download a free chapter.

 Do you have these symptoms?